 I think this is one meal that can classify as truly Indian since its available and cooked in almost all the states of India, in some form or the other.
 In most cookbooks that feature state-specific specialties in India, this recipe finds its way in.

 I have started using Canola Oil for my cooking since I came to Singapore and it does seem really light and healthier than other cooking oil options.
 Its comparatively cheaper too.
-Read more about it here.
+Update: Since I learnt that most of the regular supermarket canola oil is genetically modified, I have since then switched to using Rice Bran Oil for deep frying.

 Now, onto the recipe.